 Avocados.
-Our avocado farming is included in our "avocados" reportable segment within our financial statements.
 We are one of the largest avocado growers in the United States with approximately 900 acres of avocados planted throughout Ventura County.
 In California, the avocado growing area stretches from San Diego County to Monterey County, with the majority of the growing areas located approximately 100 miles north and south of Los Angeles County.

-Over the last 75 years, the avocado has transitioned from a single specialty fruit to an array of over 100 varieties ranging from the green-skinned Zutanos to the black-skinned Hass, which is the predominant avocado variety marketed on a worldwide basis.
 California-grown avocados are available year-round, with peak production periods occurring between February and September.
 Other avocado varieties have a more limited picking season and typically command a lower price.
 Because of superior eating quality, the Hass avocado has contributed greatly to the avocado's growing popularity through its retail, restaurant and other food service uses.
-Approximately 93% of our avocado plantings are of the Hass variety.
+Approximately 95% of our avocado plantings are of the Hass variety.
 The storage life of fresh avocados generally ranges from one to four weeks, depending upon the maturity of the fruit, the growing methods used and the handling conditions in the distribution chain.

-We provide all of our avocado production to Calavo, a packing and marketing company listed on the NASDAQ Global Select Market under the symbol CVGW.
+We provide a majority of our avocado production to Calavo, a packing and marketing company listed on the NASDAQ Global Select Market under the symbol CVGW.
 Calavo's customers include many of the largest retail and food service companies in the United States and Canada.
-Our marketing relationship with Calavo dates back to 2003.
 Calavo receives fruit from our orchards at its packinghouse located in Santa Paula, California.
 Calavo's proximity to our agricultural operations enables us to keep transportation and handling costs to a minimum.
 Our avocados are packed by Calavo and sold and distributed under its own brands to its customers primarily in the United States and Canada.

-Primarily due to differing soil conditions, the care of avocado trees is intensive and during our 75-year history of growing avocados, growing techniques have changed dramatically.
+Primarily due to differing soil conditions, the care of avocado trees is intensive and during our 80-year history of growing avocados, growing techniques have changed dramatically.
 The need for more production per acre to compete with foreign sources of supply has required us to take an important lead in the practice of dense planting (typically four times the number of avocado trees per acre versus traditional avocado plantings) and mulching composition to help trees acclimate under conditions that more closely resemble those found in the tropics, a better climate for avocado growth.